Characterizing User Archetypes and Discussions on Scored.co: Experiments

-\paragraph*{\textbf{Positive Provokers.}} Positive Provokers are characterized by high levels of trust (0.18) and joy (0.13).
+\paragraph*{\textbf{LHH.}} The users in this archetype are characterized by high levels of trust (0.18) and joy (0.13).
 They show average Dominance (0.54) and Arousal (0.49) values, as well as high Valence (.60).
 Their high trust and joy could suggest they generally expect positive interactions from others and have a positive disposition.
-The high Valence reflects their overall positive emotional tone.
-However, despite these positive traits, their high toxicity scores reveal a tendency to a duality, that we could interpret as a confrontational/provocative communication style This dichotomy of positivity and toxicity creates a complex profile where users intentions may be good, but their execution can be damaging to others.
+The high Valence reflects an overall positive emotional tone.
+However, despite these positive traits, their high toxicity scores reveal a tendency to a duality, that we could interpret as a confrontational/provocative communication style.
+This dichotomy of positivity and toxicity pictures a complex profile where users' intentions may be good, but their execution can be damaging to others.